danrot/master-thesis/04_discussion.md

-`ObjectManager` methods like `getNodeByIdentifier` would be removed, and the system itself knows that a node with the primary type `nt:version` should be instantiated with the `Version` class, a node with the primary type 'nt:versionHistory` as a `VersionHistory` class and so on.
+`ObjectManager` methods like `getNodeByIdentifier` would be removed, and the system itself knows that a node with the primary type `nt:version` should be instantiated with the `Version` class, a node with the primary type `nt:versionHistory` as a `VersionHistory` class and so on.
 This would not only make the call of these methods easier, since one parameter can be omitted, but would also make it impossible to load a node with the wrong class and therefore also impossible to write the object into the wrong cache.
 Furthermore it would